 As the name suggests, the plugin will automatically assign a thumbnail to your post when you publish it.
 The first image in your post is used as Post Thumbnail.
 This is irrespective of whether the image is an uploaded image or inserted through URL.
 The plugin will do whatever it needs to assign it as Post Thumbnail.

 I had thought the last time I tried the plugin that it was not working with Feed WordPress (maybe a conflict of hooking into WordPress? or maybe it was a theme issue), but after running it for a week, it’s doing perfectly on the Networked Narratives site (the theme for the Open learning site has its own capability to make featured images, so I’m leaving it unless the folks running it ask otherwise).

 This is typical of how we ride WordPress, sometimes going round and round to we find what works… until it doesn’t.

 I will make some updates to the part of Feed WordPress 101 that deals with Featured Images.

 Featured Image: Big Carousel flickr photo by cogdogblog shared into the public domain using Creative Commons Public Domain Dedication (CC0).
 This photo was taken at House on the Rock in Wisconsin where I visited in 2006.
 It was years later I found it to the the location of the big show down in Neil Gaiman’s novel American Gods.

-The post "The Feed WordPress Featured Image Not So Merry Go Round" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2017/02/not-so-merry-go-round/) on February 23, 2017.
+The post "The Feed WordPress Featured Image Not So Merry Go Round" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2017/02/not-so-merry-go-round/) on February 23, 2017.